 The constitution and its appendices clearly explain how the different elements of the Council interact and work together.
 It sets out procedure rules to which members and officers must adhere, codes of conduct and protocols.

-The constitution builds on model constitutions and guidance maintained by the Department for Communities and Local Government.
+The constitution builds on model constitutions and guidance maintained by the Ministry of Housing, Communities and Local Government.